-When it comes to growing plants indoors, the significance of PPFD, PAR, Foot-candles (fc), and Lux might seem confusing at first.
-Those measurements exist for two separate reasons: Where Lux and Foot-candles is universally used to measure and compare the brightness of visible light, PPFD and PAR describes the actually usable light for photosynthesis in plants.
+When it comes to growing plants indoors, the significance of PPFD, PAR, foot-candle (fc), and lux might seem confusing at first.
+Those measurements exist for two separate reasons: Where lux and foot-candle is used to measure and compare light intensity, as it is perceived by humans.
+PAR is light usable by plants for photosynthesis and is measured in PPFD.

-Photosynthesis is the process by which plants grow from light and air.
-Photosynthesis takes place in special cells which get excited by a certain spectrum, or color, of light.
-For the vast majority of green plants, the photosynthesis is mostly taking place in the red and blue spectrum, which is the reason why some LED grow lights provide a purple spectrum instead of white light to reduce the waste of seemingly unnecessary light energy.
+Photosynthesis is the process in which plants transform light, water and carbon dioxide into oxygen and energy in the form of sugar.
+This is the key to how plants actually grow.
+Photosynthesis takes place in special cells which get excited by a certain wavelength or color of light.
+For the vast majority of green plants, photosynthesis is mostly taking place in the red and blue part of the spectrum.
+This is the reason why some LED grow lights provide mostly red and blue light instead of “full spectrum” white light, to reduce the electricity consumption for seemingly unnecessary light.
+Humans on the other hand perceive bluish or reddish light as less intense.
+This is why a lux-meter is the wrong tool of choice here, since it will measure light as perceived by the human eye.

 PPFD and PAR